Unisender

 Unisender is an email marketing service that was created by Alexey Kachalov and Konstantin Guschin in 2008.
-They used private expenses in the amount of $100,000.
-In 2014, business angel investor Evgeniy Medvednikov sold 46,6% of the company to an industry holding with a multiplier of 35X.
+They used private expenses of $100,000.
+In 2014, the business angel investor Evgeniy Medvednikov sold 46,6% of the company to an industry holding with a multiplier of 35X.

-In 2012, the company turnover exceeded $1,000,000.
+In 2012, the company's turnover exceeded $1,000,000.
 The company's revenue is $23,000,000.

-Unisender clients send 460 million emails monthly, and have a delivery rate of 99,4%.
+Unisender clients send 460 million emails monthly, and have a delivery rate of 99.4%.
 The service has 700 thousand clients (as of 2019) which include Rostelecom, Interfax, Black Star, MBM.RU.

 In 2015, the service won the AdIndex Awards 2015 in the Direct Marketing.
 In 2016, the service took the first place in the digital-technologies ranking for online campaigns among email service providers.
-At the moment the service ranks first in Email Delivery category, according to Datanyze.
+The service ranks 12th in Email Delivery category, according to Datanyze.

 The initial name of the service was MailHelper.
 It started as a mailing service for founders' projects, however later it became a separate project.
 In 2009, the service got its current name Unisender and was transformed into a mass email marketing service.

 The service allows users to send bulk messages through the Viber messaging app.
 To do so, they need to register with Unisender, top up their account and create a sender's name.